Russian Lesson 1

 Reference Guide for the Russian Alphabet

 This lesson comes with a reference guide in Adobe PDF format .
 Print it out and and take it everywhere for review and practice.
-You will soon know the Russian alphabet like the back of your hand.
+Print it out on your favorite card stock or thick resume paper and cut along the crop marks.
+Keep it with you for review and you will soon know the Russian alphabet like the back of your hand.
 Download the free reference guide.

 Alphabetical order: А Б В Г Д Е Ё Ж З И Й К Л М Н О П Р С Т У Ф Х Ц Ч Ш Щ Ъ Ы Ь Э Ю Я